hazardawareness/hazardawareness.github.io/_posts/work/2016-02-03-melodywheels.md

 Adrian wanted a simple and clean design which was perfect for letting the skill of his trade shine through.
 We built a custom page to easily display all wheels built as well as filter by cycling discipline.
 The site also had to be easy to use on a mobile and quick.

-If you want to build your brand and attract larger audiences contact me below and we can create your perfect website.</p>
+If you want to build your brand and attract larger audiences contact me below and we can create your perfect website.

 <a class="" href="http://www.melodywheels.com.au" target="_blank">View website&hellip;</a>